nilpunch/massive-ecs/README.md

 			}

 			// NOTE:
+			// After destroying any entities, cached refs to components
-			// Destroying entities may invalidate component references for the current cycle.
+			// may become invalid for the current interation cycle.
 			// If this behavior does not suit you, use IStable components });